 - Pregnancy and having babies

-As a physiotherapist specialising in women’s health, I use both internal and external examination methods as well as a Real-Time Ultrasound to determine if your muscles are tight, weak or just fine before prescribing a pelvic floor muscle training program.
-This is essential as it may be ineffective (at best) or harmful (at worst) if you are performing your pelvic floor exercises incorrectly.
+As physiotherapists specialising in women’s health, Embrace uses both internal and external examination methods, along with real-time ultrasound to assess if your muscles are tight, weak, or just fine before prescribing a personalised pelvic floor muscle training programme.
+A thorough assessment is essential as it may be ineffective or harmful if you are performing your pelvic floor exercises incorrectly.

 HOW TO PERFORM A PELVIC FLOOR CONTRACTION?

 - Bring your focus to your anus and imagine that you need to stop passing wind.
-And relax.
+Relax.

 - Now bring your focus to your front passage and imagine that you need to stop the flow of urine.
-And relax.
+Relax.

 - Now do both at the same time.
-And relax.
+Relax.

 - Now do both without holding your breath!
 And…relax.